sf-wdi-15/notes/week_02_intro_to_oop_and_fp/day_1_testing_and_iterators/dusk_iterators/README.md

 ##What does that mean?
 Haven't we already been doing that?

 ###First class functions
-Having first class functions are a feature that's built into a programming languages.
-So there are programming languages that have first-class functions, like Javascript or Ruby, and those that dont't like, C or Java (technically Java kind of has them now, but that's not important).
+A function is called first class if it can be passed as an argument to another function.
+This feature isn't found is every programming language: there are programming languages that have first-class functions, like Javascript or Ruby, and those that dont't like, C or Java (technically Java kind of has them now, but that's not important).

 All that is meant by first-class functions is that we can pass functions as arguments to other functions.
 Just like any other type of value.